- About Us

 Putting together a successful CV is easy once you know how.
 It's a case of taking all your skills and experience and tailoring them to the job you're applying for.
 But what if you don't meet the right criteria?
-Well, We've put together the following tips to help you get started in creating a successful CV and securing your first (or next) job.
+Well, we've put together the following tips to help you get started in creating a successful CV and securing your first (or next) job.

 There is no right or wrong way to write a CV but there are some common sections you should cover.
-These include: personal and contact information; education and qualifications; work history and/or experience; relevant skills to the job in question; own interests, achievements or hobbies; and some references.
+These include personal and contact information, education and qualifications, work history and/or experience, relevant skills to the job in question, own interests, achievements or hobbies and some references.

 Always remember the CV hotspot – the upper middle area of the first page is where the recruiter's eye will naturally fall, so make sure you include your most important information there.

 A good CV is clear, concise and makes every point necessary without waffling.
 You don't need pages and pages of paper – you just keep things short and sweet.
 A CV is a reassurance to a potential employer, it's a chance to tick the right boxes.
-And if everything is satisfied, there's a better chance of a job interview.
-Also, employers receive dozens of CVs all the time so it's unlikely they'll read each one cover to cover.
+And, if everything is satisfied, there's a better chance of a job interview.
+Also, employers receive dozens of CV’s all the time so it's unlikely they'll read each one cover to cover.
 Most will make a judgment about a CV within sections, so stick to a maximum of two pages of A4 paper.

 The clues are in the job application, so read the details from start to finish.
 Take notes and create bullet points, highlighting everything you can satisfy and all the bits you can't.
 With the areas where you're lacking, fill in the blanks by adapting the skills you do have.
 For example, if the job in question requires someone with sales experience, there's nothing stopping you from using any retail work you've undertaken – even if it was something to help pay the bills through university.
-It will demonstrate the skills you do have and show how they're transferable.
+It will demonstrate the skills you do have and show how they are transferable.

-When you've established what the job entails and how you can match each requirement, create a CV specifically for that role.
+When you've established what the job entails, and how you can match each requirement, create a CV specifically for that role.
 Remember, there is no such thing as a generic CV.
 Every CV you send to a potential employee should be tailored to that role so don't be lazy and hope that a general CV will work because it won't.
 Create a unique CV for every job you apply for.
 You don't have to re-write the whole thing, just adapt the details so they're relevant.

 Under the skills section of your CV don't forget to mention key skills that can help you to stand out from the crowd.
-These could include: communication skills; computer skills; team working; problem solving or even speaking a foreign language.
+These could include communication skills, computer skills, team working, problem solving or even speaking a foreign language.
 Skills can come out of the most unlikely places, so really think about what you've done to grow your own skills, even if you take examples from being in a local sports team or joining a voluntary group – it's all relevant.